pm0kjp/neurodiverse-blog-data-miner/README.md

 This project was completed in partial fulfillment of the requirements of IS 602, Advanced Programming Techniques, a course in the Data Analytics MS at the City University of New York.

-## Contents of this Repository
+## Contents of this Repository & Replication Instructions

 The creation of an inter-key interval (IKI) dataset and the resultant data is contained in the [typing_difficulty] (https://github.com/pm0kjp/neurodiverse-blog-data-miner/tree/master/typing_difficulty) directory.
+To replicate this study while relying on the keystroke data I used, all you will need to do here is download the bigram_info.csv file to a directory in which you will host the python scripts you use.
+To instead use your own or others' keystroke data, you will want to use the Compiling Keystroke Data.ipynb notebook as a guide.

 Additional resources for study can be found in the [background_research](https://github.com/pm0kjp/neurodiverse-blog-data-miner/blob/master/background_research/) directory.
+These are not required for replication.

 The main script that mines blogs, analyzes their content, and gives statistical and graphical results is in this directory, in the [Final Project.ipynb](Final%20Project.ipynb) file.
+This file contains all of the code that scrapes, analyzes, and presents for visualization the data from blogs.
+It references the bigram\_info.csv file located in the typing\_difficulty directory.
+It also references two text files, each of which consists of a header line followed by a list of blog URLs ending with a forward slash, one per line.
+You will want to generate these yourself based on your research interests.

 ## Human Subjects Protection